rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 # Playing-with-Sensors---Raspberry-Pi
-The goal of this repository is to show to user without any knowledge about sensors the most easy way to use them using a Raspberry Pi.
+The goal of this repository is to show to user without any knowledge about sensors the easiest way to use them using a Raspberry Pi.
 Connect and Play. :)